thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 This cumulative evidence against the position taken by Austin and his followers should not blind us to the fact that necessarily international law is _weak law_.
-Existing inter- national legislative machinery, operating mainly through law- making Conventions, is not comparable in efficiency to State legislative machinery.
+Existing international legislative machinery, operating mainly through lawmaking Conventions, is not comparable in efficiency to State legislative machinery.
 Frequently the rules expressed in such Conventions are formulated in such a way as to give wide options or areas of choice to the States parties (_see_, e.g., the